ThibaultFillion/strengths/paper/paper.md

 that is supplemented with a spatial distribution of chemical species, whose features describe where and how fast each molecule shall diffuse.
-The system space is discrete, and consists of a 3D mesh of individual volume elements, which we refer to as *cells*.
+The system space is discrete and consists of a 3D mesh of individual volume elements, which we refer to as *cells*.
 It can be either a regular grid of cubic cells with uniform volumes, or an arbitrary network of cells with different volumes,